pipobscure/pipobscure/_posts/2014-06-06-xcarolynnn-cloudydayrealestate-the.markdown

 ---
 layout: post
-title: "> One time in like 5th grade I had this teacher and she gave us all bottles of shit like this and told us to squeeze it all out and of course we were like fuck yeah and did it and then she said, “Now, try and shove it all back in the container.”
+title: "One time in like 5th grade I had this teacher and she gave us all bottles of shit like this and told us to squeeze it all out and of course we were like fuck yeah and did it and then she said, “Now, try and shove it all back in the container.”
 Of course we all tried, and then stared at her